Case Study — NYS Department of Environmental Conservation

 Stored the exam for the DEC to evaluate question effectiveness

-Troy Web Consulting worked with the DEC and Stantec team for more than a year to develop a secure, reliable online testing system that met the project objectives.
-Six months before the exam went live, the DEC, in conjunction with Troy Web, conducted a pilot study of 300-400 users, who spent days evaluating the effectiveness of each exam question.
-Brauksieck says Troy Web Consulting responded quickly to changes that needed to be made on the fly.
-Even after the test went live, Troy Web Consulting worked behind the scenes to ensure that the software and server.
+Troy Web worked with the DEC and Stantec team for more than a year to develop a secure, reliable online testing system that met the project objectives.
+Six months before the exam went live the DEC—in conjunction with Troy Web—conducted a pilot study of 300-400 users, who spent days evaluating the effectiveness of each exam question.
+Brauksieck says Troy Web responded quickly to changes that needed to be made on the fly.
+Even after the test went live, Troy Web worked behind the scenes to ensure that the software and server continued running smoothly.
 “It was amazing what they did and how quickly they did it.
 They had it all figured out.”

-Brauksieck said Troy Web Consulting worked proactively to anticipate the DEC’s future needs, as well.
+Brauksieck said Troy Web anticipated the DEC’s future needs, as well.

 The online exam launched in October 2015.
 Brauksieck says they’ve measured the project’s impact by the number of accounts that have been created by UST operators across the state.
 Prior to the online exam launch, the DEC estimated that 5,000 accounts would be created.
 They’ve doubled number.
 Currently, approximately 10,000 accounts have been opened statewide.
 And although not everyone who takes the exam passes, the new system has resulted in 7,392 certified operators.